 Large expanses of the NWT have not been surveyed for bumble bees: waterways and locations in and around city centers are overrepresented in the records, but this is almost certainly just an artifact of selective sampling (many parts of the NWT are extremely difficult to access).
 As such, threats should be assessed for areas where the species have recently been recorded, but not exclusively: threats should probably also be assessed or considered in areas where they may exist.
-The area contained within the extent of occupancy is probably the best proxy for this at present.
+The area contained within the extent of occurrence is probably the best proxy for this at present.
 However, the scope and severity of the majority of threats are unknown, as very little baseline or current data are available in the NWT.
-Rather than omit potential threats from this review, they have been retained and examined in the hopes that they will be useful for identifying threats worth monitoring in the NWT.

 An International Union for Conservation of Nature (IUCN) and Conservation Measures Partnership (CMP) threats calculator (Salafsky et al. 2008; Master et al. 2009; NatureServe 2014; CMP 2018) was used to identify and evaluate 11 categories of possible threats to the three species.
-With this tool, the impact level (Very High, High, Medium, Low, or Negligible) of each threat is determined by cumulatively considering the scope16, severity17, and timing18 of different aspects of the threat.
+With this tool, the impact level (Very High, High, Medium, Low, or Negligible) of each threat is determined by cumulatively considering the scope 16, severity 17, and timing 18 of different aspects of the threat.
 For example, a threat rated Very High is one that is already destroying or reducing most of a species' population, or is likely to do so in the very near future.
 A Negligible threat is one that currently has very little to no impact on the species and is unlikely to impact the species in anything other than the distant future.
 An overall threat impact level for each species is determined by considering the impacts of all 11 threats.
 All 11 threat categories are listed and examined in Appendix A. Any threats determined to have a Low, Medium, High, or Very High impact on the three bumble bee species are discussed below.